- OS: Windows

 - Product: ndOffice

-This feature allows users to upload a document to an IP or court site directly from the ndOffice Open dialog.
+This feature allows users to upload a document to an IP or court site directly from the ndOffice Open dialog box.
 It is automatically included with ndOffice version 1.9.2+

 ndOffice 1.9.2+ is required to use this feature.
 Learn more about ndOffice